allitnils/allitnils.github.io.bakup/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: PowerPlanR
 description: a project with no image
 img:
-importance: 4
+importance: 1
-category: fun
+category: academia
 ---

 Every project has a beautiful feature showcase page.